leomarx71/livesplit-autosplitters/README.md

 1. Click Browse and locate the **topGearPlayer1.asl** file you either downloaded from this the repository

 2. After adjust the first Livesplit instance create a copy of the whole Livesplit installation to another place
+3. On LiveSplit, right click and select "Edit Layout..."
 2. Click on add (the plus button), go to "Control" then "Scriptable Auto Splitter", then double click it
 2. Click Browse and locate the **topGearPlayer2.asl** file you either downloaded from this the repository